TedHusted/awake/awake.md/awake.md

 Kang: Is the room secure?

 Sun: Yes, we can talk freely.
-The building just ran a check, and there was a manual sweep this morning. — First, are you having any trouble maintaining your cover as Terran Vice Ministers?
+The building just ran a check.
+There was a manual sweep this morning. — First, are you having any trouble maintaining your cover as Terran Vice Ministers?

 Kang: No. Our originals spent little time away from work.
 Their family life is almost non-existent.
 Replacing the three humans has been effortless.